-Now that summer’s here, we’re fantasizing about work-free vacations and long, lazy weekends.
-So we asked the practice management technology experts, “What’s your best advice, tip or app to help lawyers manage their time more effectively so they can reclaim their weekends?”
-Here’s advice from Heidi Alexander, Sheila Blackford, Andrea Cannavina, Jared Correia, Tom Lambotte, Sharon Nelson and John Simek, Larry Port and Reid Trautz on ways to streamline your daily work — so you can get more done before the weekend arrives.
+We asked the practice management technology experts, “What’s your best advice, tip or app to help lawyers manage their time more effectively so they can reclaim their weekends?”
+Here are time management tips from Heidi Alexander, Sheila Blackford, Andrea Cannavina, Jared Correia, Tom Lambotte, Sharon Nelson and John Simek, Larry Port and Reid Trautz on ways to streamline your daily work — so you can get more done before the weekend arrives.

 Reid Trautz: Adopt Online Scheduling

 I used to believe that making an appointment through a receptionist was an important opportunity to communicate with clients and potential clients.
 That is yesterday’s thinking.
 For most consumers, the ease and convenience of setting an appointment via a computer screen when they have time outweighs the personal touch of wrangling a mutually convenient date from a receptionist via phone or email.

 Best of all, the scheduling apps save time by not having to wrangle good dates and times from clients.
 Reminder emails can also be sent automatically before each appointment, saving more time.